wengandrew/battery-talent-census/README.md

    filters, including pay, gender, country, value chain segment, role/seniority, before/after the November elections.

-5. "Are you really being underpaid?"
+5. ~~"Are you really being underpaid?"~~

-   We asked respondents whether they feel they are being underpaid compared to similar roles.
+   ~~We asked respondents whether they feel they are being underpaid compared to similar roles.
 There's an empirical way to test this.
 First, filter for role type and seniority.
 Then, make a correlation plot with the x-axis being the respondent sentiment (1-5) and the y-axis is their pay.
 For the pay, we should look at base pay and total salary separately.
-Total salary is probably more relevant (this is the answer to one of the main census questions, not from the company section).
+Total salary is probably more relevant (this is the answer to one of the main census questions, not from the company section).~~

-6. "How many live in one country but work for a company headquartered in another country?"
+6. ~~"How many live in one country but work for a company headquartered in another country?"~~

-7. Build a NLP processor function for the free-form response questions.
+7. ~~Build a NLP processor function for the free-form response questions.
 Use o1-preview; ask it to define categories based on the responses, and count the number of responses within each category.
-Ask it to return the response in a structured way, like in a Python dictionary
+Ask it to return the response in a structured way, like in a Python dictionary.~~

-8. Delegate certain visualizations to Tableau.
+8. ~~Delegate certain visualizations to Tableau.
 It's just easier to make certain plots in Tableau.
-Specifically:
+Specifically:~~

-  - Question 8l: "During your previous internship, what was your hourly pay?"
+  - ~~Question 8l: "During your previous internship, what was your hourly pay?"~~
-  - Question 8m: "During your prev. internship, how many hours per week did you work, on average?"
+  - ~~Question 8m: "During your prev. internship, how many hours per week did you work, on average?"~~
-  - Question 8e: "How much do you expect to be paid for your first job?
+  - ~~Question 8e: "How much do you expect to be paid for your first job?"~~
-  - Question 7c-7e
+  - ~~Question 7c-7e~~
-  - Question 6a
+  - ~~Question 6a~~
-  - Question 3a: "How many years have you been with the company?"
+  - ~~Question 3a: "How many years have you been with the company?"~~
-  - Question 2b: "What is your annual base salary?"
+  - ~~Question 2b: "What is your annual base salary?"~~
-  - Question 1j: "What is your age?"
+  - ~~Question 1j: "What is your age?"~~
-  - Question 1i: "How many hours did you work last week?"
+  - ~~Question 1i: "How many hours did you work last week?"~~
-  - Question 1h: "What is your total income over the past 12 months?"
+  - ~~Question 1h: "What is your total income over the past 12 months?"~~

 ## Notes for Census Implementation Improvements